saisupriyasuvvada/Simon-Game/README.md

 # 🎮 Simon Game

-A simple and fun memory game built with **HTML, CSS, and JavaScript**.
+A classic **Simon Game** built with **HTML, CSS, and JavaScript**.
-Test your memory by following the sequence of lights.
+Test your memory by repeating the color sequences and see how high you can go!
 ---

 ## 🚀 Live Demo